 - remains non-partisan in its activities and dealings with governments and political parties of Canada.

 Location: 407 Black Street, Whitehorse, Yukon

 Yukon Status of Women Council

 An advocacy and awareness group for local and national women's issues.
-The council has been operating for over 30 years and is a strong lobbyist for feminist political change through political activism, public awareness and education.
+The council has been operating for over 30 years.
+It is a strong lobbyist for feminist political change through political activism, public awareness and education.

 Yukon Women in Trades and Technology

-Yukon Women in Trades and Technology (YWITT) believes that gender should not be a barrier to pursuing career opportunities and works to increase the number of women in Yukon trades and technology jobs.
+Yukon Women in Trades and Technology (YWITT) believes that gender should not be a barrier to pursuing career opportunities.
+The organization works to increase the number of women in Yukon trades and technology jobs.